Jayita11/SQLMastery_One-Stop_SQL_Interview_PrepHub/NamasteSQL/README.md

 ## 📌 Overview
 This repository contains solutions to SQL challenges from [NamasteSQL](https://www.namastesql.com/home).
-These challenges range across **Easy, Medium, and Hard** difficulty levels and are designed to enhance SQL proficiency for technical interviews and data analysis tasks.
+These challenges range across **Easy, Medium, Hard, and Extreme Hard** difficulty levels and are designed to enhance SQL proficiency for technical interviews and data analysis tasks.
 Each solution is written in **MySQL** and structured for clarity, efficiency, and readability.

 ## 📜 Solution Table
 Each challenge is cataloged with: